This is Part 1 of my meal planning series

 Several years ago my husband and I visited my family in Serbia.
 I was amazed at how my aunt and cousin cooked breakfast, lunch, and dinner.
 I mean real, from-scratch meals.
 In their culture, feeding yourself takes priority.

 But in our culture, it is acceptable to feed yourself poorly.
 I once talked with a woman who thought going into a store and buying a cheese stick was too much work.
-When I find myself complaining about going to the grocery, I remind myself that nothing is more important than feeding myself and my family well.
+When I find myself complaining about going to the grocery store, I remind myself that nothing is more important than feeding myself and my family well.

 5. Kids won’t eat it